Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ##What do you need

-  * A working OpenBSD 5.5 system (VM is okay, I use one in Virtualbox)
+  * A working OpenBSD 5.5 system (VM is okay, I used a Virtualbox VM for this)
   * The `comp.tar.gz` set installed
   * The source tree in `/usr/src/` (`src.tar.gz` & `sys.tar.gz` from your
     favorite ftp)

 ##What does it support

-  * Basic install of OpenBSD booting directly from your hard-drive
+  * Basic installation of OpenBSD booting directly from your hard-drive

-##Enhancement to do (non exhaustive list)
+##Enhancement (non exhaustive list)

   * A way to partition the disk using a definition file.
 Currently this use the default scheme, which may no fit your server need.